netdata/netdata/docs/getting-started.md

 ## Configuration basics

-Netdata primarily uses the `netdata.conf` for any custom configurations.
+Netdata primarily uses the `netdata.conf` for custom configurations.

 On most systems, you can find that file at `/etc/netdata/netdata.conf`.

 > Some operating systems will place your `netdata.conf` at `/opt/netdata/etc/netdata/netdata.conf`, so check there if
 > you find nothing at `/etc/netdata/netdata.conf`.

+The `netdata.conf` file is broken up into various sections, such as `[global]`, `[web]`, `[registry]`, and more.

-To change an option in `netdata.conf`, change the number or text that after the equals sign.
-Remove the hash symbol (`#`) at the beginning of the line if there is one.
-If you leave the hash, Netdata will ignore your changes.
+To change any option in `netdata.conf`, change the number or text after the equals sign.
+If there is a hash symbol (`#`) at the beginning of the line, remove it.
+Netdata ignores any lines with the hash, because they are **commented**.

-Once you save your changes, restart Netdata ([see here for details](#start-and-stop-netdata)) to load your new configuration.
+Once you save your changes, [restart Netdata](#start-stop-and-restart-netdata)) to load your new configuration.

 **Next**:

--   [Change how long Netdata stores metrics](#change-how-long-netdata-stores-metrics) by either increasing the `history` or switching to the database engine.
+-   [Change how long Netdata stores metrics](#change-how-long-netdata-stores-metrics) by either increasing the `history` option or switching to the database engine.
 -   Move Netdata's dashboard to a [different port](https://docs.netdata.cloud/web/server/) or enable TLS/HTTPS encryption.
 -   See all the `netdata.conf` options in our [daemon configuration documentation](../daemon/config/).